jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## Introduction
 This repository contains code accompanying the project: "Combination CDK4/6 and ErbB inhibition induces cell cycle arrest and apoptosis in ribociclib-resistant estrogen receptor-positive (ER+) breast cancer".

+It provides code used to:

+* preprocess raw RNA sequencing data.
+* calculate pathway activity using gene set enrighment.
-It provides code used to analyze the dynamic transcriptional RNA sequencing data of CDK4/6 inhibitor-resistant and -sensitive ER+ breast cell cell lines during individual or combined treatment with CDK4/6i (ribociclib) or ERBBi (afatinib).
+* analyze  dynamic transcriptional RNA sequencing changes of CDK4/6 inhibitor-resistant and -sensitive ER+ breast cell cell lines during individual or combined treatment with CDK4/6i (ribociclib) or ERBBi (afatinib).
+* quantify the trajectories of cancer spheroid growth across treatments and assess synergistice combination treatment effects on cancer growth.

 Related publications (Please consult and cite accordingly when using this repository):